moriahtao/EmuStock/README.md

 * Meng Tao: tao.me@husky.neu.edu

 ### Description
-EmuStock is a social platform of stock market game playing.
-The system admins hold challenge seasons, during which users execute stock transactions with given virtual credits.
-When the season ends, players get a ranking among friends and the global publics.
+EmuStock is a social platform for stock market investors.
+Deliver global real-time market data and share reviews among the users.
+You can build your own portfolios to follow and track your position.

 ### Actors
 For this online stock emulator, the actors can be *buyers* and *administrators*.